Mesothelioma Hospice Care

 The average life expectancy for mesothelioma patients ranges from 12-21 months.

-When you choose hospice, it doesn’t mean that you are completely abandoning treatment.
-Rather, it means that the focus of treatment has shifted so that pain management and comfort have been chosen over aggressive mesothelioma treatments.
+Selecting hospice care means that the focus of treatment has shifted, and pain management and comfort have been chosen over aggressive mesothelioma treatments.

 What to Expect During Mesothelioma Hospice Care

-Because people in the end stages of mesothelioma often experience pain, it is the goal of the staff in hospice to provide the patient with enough palliative treatment options to control the pain.
+Because people in the end stages of mesothelioma often experience pain, it is the goal of the hospice staff to provide the patient with palliative treatments to control the pain.

-Many times, doctors will prescribe opioid medications like morphine, which has two main benefits — it helps the pain of mesothelioma and improves the breathing in these patients.
-The hospice care team can also provide the patient with alternative means of controlling the pain.
+Doctors often prescribe opioid medications like morphine, which has two main benefits: it helps control pain and improves breathing in mesothelioma patients.
+The hospice care team can also provide the patient with alternative pain control.

 Did you know

-Alternative medical therapies, such as biofeedback, acupuncture, acupressure, and alternative medications may be used in place of opioids.
+Alternative therapies, such as biofeedback, acupuncture, acupressure, and alternative medications, may be used in place of opioids.

-The team will work with the hospice patient to determine the best way to manage the pain caused by the tumor affecting many areas of the body.
+The team will work with the hospice patient to determine the best way to manage their pain.

 Hospice care is not just about extending physical care services and pain relief to the patient.
-Rather, hospice addresses the spiritual, emotional, and social needs of the client.
+Rather, hospice addresses the person's spiritual, emotional, and social needs.

-This can involve having the mesothelioma patient attend a support group with other hospice patients and their families.
-The patient could also see a hospice counselor that specializes in treating patients who are at the end of their lives.
+This can involve the mesothelioma patient attending a support group with other hospice patients and their families.
+The patient could also see a hospice counselor specializing in treating patients at the end of their lives.

 Hospice support does not end after the patient passes away.
-Families can continue to get support around the death of their loved ones through hospice-directed spiritual programs, individual counseling for families, support groups, and other bereavement services.
+Families can continue to get support after the death of their loved one through hospice-directed spiritual programs, individual counseling for families, support groups, and other bereavement services.

 Hospice Care for Pleural Mesothelioma Patients

 When a person has mesothelioma, many bodily systems become adversely affected.
-With pleural mesothelioma, the lungs and breathing are usually the greatest body system affected.
-Shortness of breath is the most common symptom seen in hospice care for mesothelioma.
+With pleural mesothelioma, the lungs are affected.
+Shortness of breath is the most commonly witnessed symptom in hospice care for mesothelioma.

-Those who work with mesothelioma patients in hospice understand that this is a problem and know that there are specific techniques for positioning the body so that breathing can be improved.
+Caregivers who work with mesothelioma patients in hospice understand that this is a problem and know that there are specific techniques for positioning the body so that breathing can be improved.
+Patients sometimes must sit, stand, or rest in a specific way to maximize airflow.

 Hospice Care for Peritoneal Mesothelioma Patients

 Mesothelioma patients with peritoneal mesothelioma often have a compromised digestive system.
-This means that getting in enough nutrition and drinking enough fluids becomes problematic.
+This means that getting enough nutrition and drinking enough fluids becomes a problem.

-The hospice workers are able to manage this problem by customizing the patient’s meal plans so that they can get in enough fluids and nutrients to avoid being starved and dehydrated.
+The hospice workers will try to manage these issues by customizing the patient’s meal plans so that they can get in enough fluids and nutrients.

 Mesothelioma Veterans Guide